anooruddh/devops/PythonReadme.md

             A dictionary is a collection which is unordered, changeable and indexed.
             In Python dictionaries are written with curly brackets, and they have keys and values.
             Brackets used to represent: {}.

+### Namespaces ( way of naming and organizing a python object )

+A namespace is a system that has a unique name for each and every object in Python.
+An object might be a variable or a method.
+Python itself maintains a namespace in the form of a Python dictionary

+In a Python program, there are four types of namespaces: (This is the LEGB rule)

+    :white_check_mark:  Built-In  - If it can’t find x anywhere else, then the interpreter tries the built-in scope.
+    :white_check_mark:  Global - If neither of the above searches is fruitful, then the interpreter looks in the global scope next.
+    :white_check_mark:  Enclosing -  If x isn’t in the local scope but appears in a function that resides inside another function, then the interpreter searches in the enclosing function’s scope.
+    :white_check_mark:  Local - If you refer to x inside a function, then the interpreter first searches for it in the innermost scope that’s local to that function.

+These have differing lifetimes.
+As Python executes a program, it creates namespaces as necessary and deletes them when they’re no longer needed.
+Typically, many namespaces will exist at any given time.